middlebury/middlebury-script-lab/_sections/organizers.md

   title: Workshop Coordinator
 ---

-Middlebury College is organizing and sponsoring the workshop through the Ron and Jessica Liebowitz Fund for Innovation, which provides support for experimental and unconventional projects that have the potential to create lasting, positive change and strengthen Middlebury’s educational experience.
+Middlebury College is organizing and sponsoring the script lab through the [Ron and Jessica Liebowitz Fund for Innovation](http://www.middlebury.edu/about/fund-innovation), which provides support for experimental and unconventional projects that have the potential to create lasting, positive change and strengthen Middlebury’s educational experience.

 Middlebury College is a top liberal arts college located in idyllic Middlebury, Vermont.
 Founded in 1800, it has a tradition of social engagement, entrepreneurship and innovation.
 It is home to celebrated programs such as the Language Schools, the Bread Loaf Writers’ Conferences and the Bread Loaf School of English.

-Middlebury’s famous alumni in the entertainment industry include writer/director Michael Tolkin (The Player) writer/producer Shawn Ryan (The Shield), producer Andrew Peterson (Howl, Thin Ice), filmmaker and digital entrepreneur Ryan Koo (founder of nofilmschool.com).
+Middlebury’s famous alumni in the entertainment industry include writer/director Michael Tolkin (The Player) writer/producer Shawn Ryan (The Shield), producer Andrew Peterson (Howl, Thin Ice), filmmaker and digital entrepreneur Ryan Koo (founder of [nofilmschool.com](http://nofilmschool.com)).